razidal/eventdecor/README.md

 # note :
 - sometimes you might not see the products load on the products page, event virtualizer page etc, wait a minute for the products to load.
+- you might get an error when trying to sign in/up , wait a bit, then do it.